-Maybe it’s because families want to lure you back to the home and hearth during the holidays that Paperwhites are the flowers for December.
-In the language of flowers, these fragrant blooms symbolize hope and are meant to say without words that you want your beloved to stay just the way they are.
+Maybe it’s because families want to lure you back to home and hearth during the holidays that paperwhites are the flowers for December.
+In the language of flowers, these fragrant blooms symbolize hope.
+The luminous blooms are also meant to say without words that you want your beloved to stay just the way they are.

-Technically, they are a bulb and part of the genus Narcissus which as we know includes daffodils which are the floral trumpets of spring.
-Paperwhites are smaller and paper members of the family though also have a bell-shaped center surrounded by six large petals.
+Technically, they are a bulb and part of the genus Narcissus.
+As we know, the flower family includes daffodils which are the floral trumpets of spring.
+Paperwhites are smaller members of the family though also have a bell-shaped center surrounded by six large petals.

 They have become the December flower because paperwhites are so easy to grow indoors when a little fragrant sunshine is needed during the colder months.
 Just put them in a shallow bowl, and add soil, or marbles and rocks.
 In a few weeks, you have sweet-smelling flowers.

 1) Ziva, grown in Israel, is the most popular variety and has a strong, somewhat spicy scent.
 It is widely available.

 2) The Erlicheer Double Paperwhites, with a slight yellow cast, have a delicate scent.